Convergence to Utility Maximization and the Indifference Hypothesis: Summary and Discussion

-The substantial evidence in favour of the learning hypothesis notwithstanding, non-trivial proportions of subjects in our study still deviated from expected- or even ordinal-utility maximization by the end of the experiment, even after accounting for the possibility of indifference.
-This fact reinforces the widely held belief that favours the development of deterministic and stochastic models of bounded-rational choice under risk.
+The substantial evidence in favour of the learning hypothesis notwithstanding, non-trivial proportions of subjects in our study still deviated from expected or ordinal utility maximization by the end of the experiment, even after accounting for the possibility of indifference.
+This fact reinforces the view that favours the development of bounded-rational choice models for decisions under risk.
 It is outside this paper's scope to explore which of the numerous existing such models might explain those subjects' behaviour better or to provide detailed outlines of potentially new models that might do so.
 Our approximate-rationality analysis for the ordinal model does suggest that the vast majority of subjects make up to one ``mistaken'' choice by the fifth time they are asked to decide from the same menus.
-This fact and our remarks above concerning the potential role of similarity-driven risk-attitude reversals point towards a potentially promising avenue in this respect.
-In any case, we hope that the rich new dataset that we are introducing with this study will facilitate further empirical and theoretical exploration of these important questions.
+This fact and our remarks above about the potential role of similarity-driven risk-attitude reversals point towards a potentially promising avenue in this respect.
+We hope that the rich new dataset that we are introducing with this study will facilitate further empirical and theoretical exploration of these important questions.